corecompiler/core40compiler/README.md

-Category "New Compilers", "Modern Compilers"
+Category "New Compilers", "Modern Compilers" , "New Compiler" , "Modern Compiler"

 The "core 4.0 'multi technology' compiler 'all purpose'" is a new, open-source compiler framework that allows for the creation of new programming languages and supports multiple output technologies.
 It is not a traditional compiler for a single, predefined language, but a meta-compiler designed for flexibility and language creation.
 Key features and concepts of Core 4.0 include: